RoboJackets/software-training-old/projects/week_2/Instructions.md

 Find the student code block in the call to `add_library`.
 Add our new implementation file, `src/student_code.cpp` to this function call.

 **Note:** We don't need to add our header file, because it gets compiled as part of the files that include it.
-Most C++ projects omit header files from the build rules unless there are special technical reasons that require them to be there.

 ### 3.2 Declare functions